MN DFL Endorsed - Senate District 39

 Sten for MN Senate

-Let's Get Things done for Minnesota!
+Let's Get to Work for Minnesota!

 We must act quickly and intelligently to create the good paying jobs we need to rebuild the middle class and create a state economy that benefits everyone.